jaimetur/PhotoMigrator/help/03-automatic-migration.md

 > [!IMPORTANT]
 > It is important that you configure properly the file `Config.ini` (included with the tool), to set properly the accounts for your Photo Cloud Service.

+> [!NOTE]
+> For compiled binaries, macOS now uses `PhotoMigrator.command`.
+Linux and Synology SSH continue using `PhotoMigrator.bin`.
+Replace the binary name accordingly when following the CLI examples below.

 ## Live Dashboard Preview:
 ![Live Dashboard](../assets/screenshots/live_dashboard.jpg)